How to Reset Your Sleep Schedule

 Fast Reset vs Gradual Shift: Which Is Better?

-Two approaches to resetting a sleep schedule exist and the research evidence supports different methods for different situations.
-Neither is universally better – the right choice depends on how far off your schedule is and how much short-term disruption you can tolerate.
+Two broad approaches to resetting a sleep schedule exist.
+The forced wake method (above) is the fastest evidence-based option for most drifts.
+For comparison, the standard fast and gradual frameworks are summarised here — the right choice depends on how far off your schedule is and how much short-term disruption you can tolerate.

 Set target wake time immediately and hold it